Written by Daniel G. Sullivan and Frederic LeBow

 The rest of the supporting cast, including Jack Warden as Saul, a family friend who catches onto Lucy fairly early, Michael Rispoli as Lucy’s skeevy landlord, Joe Jr., Peter Boyle as Pete and Jack’s father, and Jason Bernard as Lucy’s boss and friend are all excellent and back up what is going on with 100% believability.

-To watch on Prime video, click on the picture below to be directed to my Amazon Associates account.
+To buy the blu-ray or to watch on Prime video, click on the picture below to be directed to my Amazon Associates account.
 I receive a small commission if you purchase through this link.

 Categories: Movie Reviews